solid/webid-profile/notes/storage.md

 ```
    <#WebID> <http://www.w3.org/ns/pim/space#storage> </> .
 ```
-In this example the storage space is located on the same host as the profile document that reference it occurs in.
+In this example the storage space and the document which references it are located on the same host.
 This is not required, the storage space may be on any host.

 If no storage space is found through profile triples, the app MAY use the process described in [Solid Protocol 0.9](https://solidproject.org/TR/protocol#storage) to find the closest storage to the WebID document and check for a link header marking the storage as owned by the owner of the WebID.
 There is no guarantee this will succeed.